fidian/fid-umd/README.md

 Running Tests
 -------------

 FidUmd is tested with [Travis CI](http://travis-ci.org/fidian/fid-umd) automatically.
-You can run them yourselves using `npm test` to run them once or `npm run-script auto` to have the tests run automatically when any files change.
-Tests are important!
+You can run them yourselves using `npm test` to run them once or `npm run watch` to have the tests run automatically when any files change.
+Tests are important!,

 Important Upgrade Notes